stevebrownlee/student-backlog-creator/README.md

 1. Click on Personal Access Tokens
 1. Click on Generate New Token
 1. Call the new token _Backlog generator_
+1. Check all of the checkboxes for permissions
 1. Scroll down and click the Generate Token button
 1. Copy the token that gets created
 1. Paste it into the `password` key in the `config.ini` file.